henriquecoelhome-source/CoC_Bot_En/README.md

 ## Step 5 — Prepare the character-sheet spreadsheet

-> 💡 **A ready-made character sheet template is included in this repository** (`Ficha-CoC-modelo.xlsx`), created by **Alan** 🏊‍♂️.
+> 💡 **A ready-made character sheet template is included in this repository** (`Ficha_CoC_en.xlsx`), based on the one created by **Alan** 🏊‍♂️ and fully translated to English.
 It's **fully automatic**: Hit Points, Sanity, attributes and skills already come with the calculations built in — just duplicate it and fill in your investigator's data and the rest adjusts itself.
 Download the file, upload it to your Google Drive, open it with Google Sheets (right-click → *Open with* → *Google Sheets*) and follow from step 5.1 below to grant access.
->
-> ⚠️ **Language note:** the provided template — and the bot's text-pattern parsing in `syncCharacter()` — use Portuguese-language labels and abbreviations (`Nome:` for "Name:", `Sorte` for "Luck", `Sanidade`/`Atual` for "Sanity"/"Current", and the attribute abbreviations `FOR/DES/INT/CON/APA/POD/TAM/EDU` for STR/DEX/INT/CON/APP/POW/SIZ/EDU).
-This is a straight code translation of the original project, not a re-localization of the spreadsheet `(comming soon)` template: if you want an all-English sheet, you'll need to relabel the template yourself and update the matching patterns in `syncCharacter()` (in `index.js`) to your new labels.
 >
 > In some cases a minor visual glitch can show up on the attributes — a black line appearing on some cells for some reason — but it's purely cosmetic and doesn't affect the calculations or how the bot reads the sheet.